OAK WILT GUIDANCE

 (512) 280-3898 or by email at firstname.lastname@example.org, if you have any questions.

-The following tree-trimming companies have paid for an annual permit, have proof of current liability insurance coverage on file, and have demonstrated responsible, professional care of trees in the Village:
+The following tree-trimming companies have paid for an annual permit and have proof of current liability insurance coverage on file with the Village:

 - American Tree Service (512) 771-2436